Food Fun & News

 Showing up with only half your party

-Likewise, it’s also annoying for your host to have to turn a four-top into a two, or even a 12-top into a 10.
 Many restaurants have a policy that your table won’t be seated without at least half your party being present, and having six people standing around waiting for the other six to arrive causes crowding at the restaurant’s entrance.
-That’s not just annoying to the host.
-It’s annoying to the other guests who are arriving, which is not good for the host either.
+That’s not just annoying to the host—it’s annoying to the other guests who are arriving, which is not good for the host either.

 Complaining about the restaurant

 When the menu changes, or the dining room gets redecorated, who’s to blame?
 It’s not always clear, but one thing that is clear is that the host has virtually no say in any of it.
-So complaining to the host is not only a waste of your time, but a burden on your host, who is busy trying to get you and everyone else seated.
+So complaining to the host is not only a waste of your time but also a burden on the employee, who is busy trying to get you and everyone else seated.
 Find out the 24 things restaurant owners wish you knew.

 Being picky about your table